variejs/docs/validation.md

+[{.alert} We are working on a different more robust version of validation, and will not be the same "string" api.]

 ## Validating Your Forms

-You can easily validate your forms by adding [validation rules](#available-validation-rules).
+You can validate your forms by adding [validation rules](#available-validation-rules) to your form data.

 ```js
  data() {